EezyQuote/tsdx/README.md

 Options
   --fix               Fixes fixable errors and warnings --ignore-pattern    Ignore a pattern
-  --write-file        Write the config file locally --report-file       Write JSON report to file locally -h, --help          Displays this message
+  --max-warnings      Exits with non-zero error code if number of warnings exceed this number  (default Infinity) --write-file        Write the config file locally --report-file       Write JSON report to file locally -h, --help          Displays this message